cart-inception/claude-bot/README.md

 ## Main Functionalities

-- **Wave Rover Controller**: Manages the overall operations of the robot, including initialization and command handling.
+- **Claude Bot Controller**: Manages the overall operations of the robot, including initialization and command handling.
 - **LiDAR Integration**: Processes and publishes LiDAR data for mapping and navigation.
 - **Mapping**: Creates and updates maps based on LiDAR data, with functionality to save and load maps.
 - **Navigation**: Implements path planning and obstacle avoidance to navigate the robot effectively.

 ## Contributing

-Contributions to enhance the functionality and performance of the WAVE ROVER ROS integration are welcome.
+Contributions to enhance the functionality and performance of the CLAUDE BOT ROS integration are welcome.
 Please submit a pull request or open an issue for discussion.

 ## License